 Technology & Computer Club

 Tech Club is a great way to learn responsible digital citizenship while interacting with coding, website design, video editing, social media, technology projects and so much more.
-The club meets on Mondays from 3:20pm to 4pm and is for 5th-8th grader students.
+The club meets on Thursdays from 3:30pm to 4:30pm and is for 5th-8th grader students.
 Students will work in a supervised setting and follow all Diocesan Technology guidelines in a fun, project- based environment.